Updated: Mar 26

 “With the aircraft tanks refueled and briefing over, pilots take off and log between six and seven flying hours made up of a mixture of getting the helicopter to the spraying location and actual spraying of the nature-based biopesticide.
 The biopesticide specifically targets locusts and does not harm the environment nor endanger humans or livestock,” says the pilot.

 According to Woodgate, logistics are the main challenge and it is not just about refueling, as Somalia continues to face conflict in many parts of the country and sites need to be controlled, as well as zones where they land must be safe for the crew.
-He says to spray desert locusts, you need to fly low, one and a half to two metres above the ground to optimise coverage and avoid strong winds that can blow the biopesticides away from their target.
+He says to spray desert locusts, you need to fly low, one and a half to two meters above the ground to optimize coverage and avoid strong winds that can blow the biopesticides away from their target.

 “When pilots are out flying, we also don’t want to disturb local populations of people and animals.
 Most of the time, desert locusts are on the ground munching away at the vegetation and destroying fields, but when they start to fly, they hit the windshield with such force they can cause damage.
 When that happens, we turn away and we try and avoid them because it can damage the aircraft.
 It can damage the blades and can get stuck in the radiator,” says the pilot.

 When the day’s spraying ends, the pilots land back at the airport, clean the tanks, clean the aircraft, have a debrief, give the paperwork to FAO and the government to let them know how many hectares we’ve covered.
-FAO then collect and analyse this material and update the Locust Watch dashboard on which the international community relies for real-time information.
+FAO then collect and analyze this material and update the Locust Watch dashboard on which the international community relies for real-time information.

-VIDEO& PHOTO: FAO
+VIDEO & PHOTO: FAO